World Dai Star: Sirius

 Kokona is a 16-year-old second-year high school student.
 She has been fascinated by the Sirius theater since she was a child and auditioned to join the company to become a World Dai Star.
 Kokona has a cheerful and friendly personality who can get along with anyone.
 She lacks confidence in her performance and skills, and often becomes timid.
-But she admired and strongly trusts her best friend, Shizuka, who is always so confident.
+But she admires and strongly trusts her best friend, Shizuka, who is always so confident.